percona/percona-postgresql-operator/docs/content/references/crd.md

       </tr><tr>
         <td><b>matchLabelKeys</b></td>
         <td>[]string</td>
         <td>MatchLabelKeys is a set of pod label keys to select the pods over which spreading will be calculated.
 The keys are used to lookup values from the incoming pod labels, those key-value labels are ANDed with labelSelector to select the group of existing pods over which spreading will be calculated for the incoming pod.
+The same key is forbidden to exist in both MatchLabelKeys and LabelSelector.
+MatchLabelKeys cannot be set when LabelSelector isn't set.
 Keys that don't exist in the incoming pod labels will be ignored.
-A null or empty list means only match against labelSelector.</td>
+A null or empty list means only match against labelSelector.
+ This is a beta field and requires the MatchLabelKeysInPodTopologySpread feature gate to be enabled (enabled by default).</td>
         <td>false</td>
       </tr><tr>
         <td><b>minDomains</b></td>